 Team owners still require the correct delegated access in order to run automation jobs.

-Data deployments and change monitoring jobs do not support delegated credentials
+Data deployments and org change monitoring jobs do not support delegated credentials

-The use of delegated org credentials is not supported in Gearset's data loader or change monitoring jobs.
-Users must use their own credentials to run a data deployment or to create or run a change monitoring job.
+The use of delegated org credentials is not supported in Gearset's data loader or org change monitoring jobs.
+Users must use their own credentials to run a data deployment or to create or run an org monitoring job.

 What happens when a user leaves a team